 Toxins and inflammation can cause strong negative feelings.
 If our bodies are fighting off an infection, as the bacteria die their dead parts can act as toxins in the brain, causing inflammation (this is called a Herxheimer reaction).
 Inflammation can also be caused by autoimmune problems, where the body attacks its own tissue.
 Inflammation can cause deep depression, anxiety, and suicidal feelings.

 This means that you can perform hundreds of Self-Rewiring sessions (or indeed sessions of any effective therapy) and you will get little out of it, if the real cause of your problem is a physical problem with hormones, neurotransmitters, inflammation, or toxins.

-Generally accepted, mainstream research, mostly sourced from Wikipedia and papers on PubMed.
+Generally accepted, mainstream research, mostly sourced from PubMed.

 This list is a summary of what is above.
 Note that this research is incomplete, controversial, and likely to be updated in the future.